stride3d/stride-docs/en/manual/physics/colliders.md

 It is most often used to transform physics object into 'trigger boxes', areas that run events whenever objects, like the player character, passes through them.
 See [Triggers](triggers.md).

-If the contact event handler you bind to an object is set to `NoContactResponse`, the object will never collide with anything, it will only collect collision events.
+If the contact event handler you bind to an object is set to `NoContactResponse`, the object will never prevent anything from passing through it, it will only collect collision events.

 ## See also